OpenBMB/BMCook/docs/source/examples.md

   BMMoE.get_hidden(model, config, Trainer.forward)
 ```

+Based on the hidden states, you can use MoEfication to get the corresponding MoE model.
 For more details, please refer to the API documentation.

 ## Examples Based on CPM-Live